 Here are some of the key disadvantages of using WooCommerce variations:

-- Variations are always displayed as predefined options in a select list (dropdown field).
-This means you can’t add “free input” fields like text fields and you can’t select multiple options from the same set.
+Variations are always displayed as predefined options in a select list (dropdown field): This means you can’t add “free input” fields like text fields, and you can’t select multiple options from the same set.

-- Variations don’t have conditional logic: you can’t show or hide variations depending on the selection of previous fields.
+Variations don’t have conditional logic: You can’t show or hide variations depending on the selection of previous fields.

-- The pricing structure for variations is very limited: you need to define a different product price for every combination of variations.
+The pricing structure for variations is very limited: You need to define a different product price for every combination of variations.

 Read more about when to use variations versus custom product options